HaliteChallenge/Halite-II/README.md

 Want to help out?
 Have you implemented a patch or a new feature?
 Send us a pull request!
 If you are looking for things to do, check out [our open issues](https://github.com/HaliteChallenge/Halite/issues).

+### Writing a Starter Package

 If you'd like to write a starter package for a new language, see this [guide](https://halite.io/advanced_writing_sp.php).

+### Adding Your Company or University

+Edit [this whitelist](https://github.com/HaliteChallenge/Halite/edit/master/website/organizationWhitelist.txt) and send us a pull request.
+If you need to change your email, head [here](https://halite.io/email.php).
+We'll make sure to tag all members of your organization who have already signed up.

 ### Authors